Coker Experimental Farms

 Coker Experimental Farms, also known as Coker Pedigreed Seed Company, is a National Historic Landmark agricultural site at 1257 South Fourth Street in Hartsville, South Carolina, USA.
-Now a museum property, the property was where David R. Coker performed critical breeding experiments to improve strains of cotton and other crops grown throughout the American South.
+The property, which is now owned by a museum, was the location where David R. Coker conducted crucial breeding experiments to enhance the strains of cotton and other crops cultivated in the southern United States.
 Coker was a major force in the development of agricultural extension services in the South in the early decades of the 20th century.
 What remains of his farm was declared a National Historic Landmark in 1964.

 Description and history

 Historic use

 The Coker family once owned thousands of acres of agricultural lands in the area around Hartsville, South Carolina.
 At their main station south of the city, David R. Coker began to apply techniques in plant hybridization discovered by Gregor Mendel in the 1860s and only brought to wider notice around the turn of the 20th century.
 His first experiments involved attempts to breed cotton with a longer staple, and to improve resistance to disease and pests.
 Coker eventually broadened his work to other crops, and was a major force in improving the education of farmers in the American South through the use of agricultural extension services.
 By 1963, more than half the cotton grown in the South was derived from Coker seeds, as were larger percentages of oat and tobacco crops.